 Following our time in New South Wales we will swing southeast through the sclerophyll forests of Chiltern and the temperate forests near Melbourne for targets such as Turquoise Parrot and Superb Lyrebird.
 After an internal flight from Melbourne to Brisbane, Queensland, we drive up to the famous O'Reilly's Rainforest Retreat, nestled within a large tract of subtropical rainforest, for a totally new set of stunning birds such as Paradise Riflebird, Regent Bowerbird, Satin Bowerbird, Noisy Pitta, Albert's Lyrebird, and Australian Logrunner.
-On the last leg of our journey we visit the Wet Tropics of far northern Queensland to explore one of the world's most ancient rainforests for key species such as Southern Cassowary and Buff-breasted Paradise Kingfisher.
+On the last leg of our journey we visit the Wet Tropics of far northern Queensland to explore one of the world's most ancient rainforests for key species such as Southern Cassowary and Buffbreasted Paradise Kingfisher.
 We also take a day trip to the Great Barrier Reef, where the colors and diversity of the fish and corals rival those of the birds, with a chance to swim with Green Turtles.
 Evening spotlighting sessions on many of these nights should also produce a host of endearing and unusual nocturnal birds and mammals, which may include Papuan Frogmouth and Barking Owl.
 Other target birds in the north include Great-billed Heron, Australian Bustard, Victoria's Riflebird, Tooth-billed Bowerbird, Great Bowerbird, Golden Bowerbird, Fernwren, and Chowchilla to name a few.

 The massive Southern Cassowary can be seen in northern Queensland.

-During our time in Australia we will also look for some of the country's incredible and unique animals, including Platypus, Short-beaked Echidna, Koala, Red Kangaroo, Eastern Grey Kangaroo, Common Ringtail Possum, Common Brushtail Possum, Musky Rat Kangaroo, and Common Wombat.
+During our time in Australia, we will also look for some of the country's incredible and unique animals, including Platypus, Short-beaked Echidna, Koala, Red Kangaroo, Eastern Grey Kangaroo, Common Ringtail Possum, Common Brushtail Possum, Musky Rat Kangaroo, and Common Wombat.
 The birds in Australia are incredible, but so are the mammals, reptiles, and amphibians that we will see; they combine to result in an awesome wildlife-filled experience.
-This continent is a naturalist's dream! www.birdingecotours.com
+This continent is a naturalist's dream!

 Sometimes we do this tour in the reverse order shown in this itinerary.
 Please confirm the route for your tour with us before purchasing your flight tickets.
-For those wishing to continue exploring Australia (and we fully recommend it), this tour can be combined with our set of tours preceding and following this one: Australia: Tasmania - Endemics and the Orange-bellied Parrot, Australia: Northern Territory - Top End Birding, and Western Australia: Southwest Specialties.
-From 2022 you can also join our new Northern Territory - Alice Springs Birding tour (it will fit perfectly between our Top End and Western Australia tours).
-All five of our Australian birdwatching tours could be combined into one long tour, or you could just do one or two (or more!), whatever suits your time.
-We can also arrange further extensions (e.g., sightseeing trips to Sydney, Uluru, etc., and pelagic trips) if you wish.
+For those wishing to continue exploring Australia (and we fully recommend it), this tour can be combined with our Birding Tour Australia: Tasmania Bird Tour - Tasmanian Endemics and the Orange-bellied Parrot tour.
 Itinerary (18 days/17 nights) Day 1.
 Arrival in Melbourne Non-birding day with your arrival into Melbourne airport, the rest of the day will be at your leisure.
 We will meet in our hotel near the airport for an evening welcome dinner together.
 Overnight: Melbourne Airport Hotel